Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, the Vietnam Space Center and Sumitomo Corporation (Japan) signed the contract for the "LOTUSat-1 satellite, equipment and human resource training" package under the Vietnam Space Center Project.
 This is the first earth observation satellite project coordinated by a Japanese company using ODA loans under the Special Terms for Economic Partnership (STEP) from the Japan International Cooperation Agency (JICA).

 The LOTUSat-1 satellite weighs about 600kg, using the latest radar technology with many advantages such as detecting objects from 1m in size on the ground, the ability to observe both day and night.
 LOTUSat-1 can operate in all weather conditions.
-This is especially meaningful in Vietnam in particular and Southeast Asia in general due to the tropical climate that is covered by clouds most of the time.
+This is especially meaningful in Vietnam in particular and Southeast Asia in general due to the tropical climate characteristics that are covered by clouds most of the time.

 Satellite image data will contribute to meeting the demand for image sources, providing accurate information, in order to respond to and minimize the impact of natural disasters and climate change, manage natural resources and monitor the environment...